-ITE M Permittee to complete: Included (I), not included (NI) or not applicable (N/A) MS4 Reviewer to complete: (I, NI, or N/A) а.
+Permittee to ITE M complete: MS4 Reviewer to Included (I), not complete: included (NI) or not (I, NI, or N/A) (1, 141, 01 14, 4) applicable (N/A) a.
 A completed Stormwater Quality Permit Application. b.
 Documentation of an application for a State CDPS stormwater construction general permit (SCP).
 (For sites over one acre or common plan of development) C. A description of the nature and type of construction activity (e.g., low density residential, shopping mall, highway, etc.). d.
 The proposed schedule and sequence for major construction activities and the planned implementation of control measures for each phase. (e.g., clearing, grading, utilities, vertical, etc.) e.
 Estimates of the total acreage of the site, and the acreage expected to be disturbed by clearing, excavation, grading, or any other construction activities.
 SCP requires construction limits and disturbance acreages be provided.
 If these are the same indicate as such. f.
 Existing data describing the soil types on the site and/or the potential for soil erosion. g.
 A description of the percent of existing vegetative ground cover relative to the entire site and the method for determining the percentage. h.
 A description of any allowable non-stormwater discharges at the site, including those being discharged under CDPS low risk discharge guidance policy.